Module Code

 Tuition fee rates are calculated based on a student’s tuition fee status and generally increase annually by inflation.
 How tuition fees are determined is set out in the Student Finance Framework.

-All students entering this programme are required to undergo either an enhanced disclosed check with Access NI, or obtain a Certificate of Good Conduct or equivalent, if an international student.
+All students entering this programme are required to undergo an enhanced disclosed check with Access NI and/or obtain a Certificate of Good Conduct or equivalent.
 The student has to cover the costs involved with these checks.

 Year 1 students are required to buy a laboratory coat at a cost of £20 and students will have the option, at a specified time of the year only, to purchase branded scrubs.